gethiox/HIDI/README.md

 - Polish default configurations for keyboard and gamepad

 # Nice to have
-- Arpeggiator and note latch MIDI effects, MIDI clock sync
 - Utilize mouse's relative input
 - Gamepad analog deadzones and adjustable transform curve

 ## Wishlist (far future)
+I think these things are possible to achieve.
+With enough interest and support I may be motivated to implement these features.

+- Arpeggiator and note latch MIDI effects, MIDI clock sync
-- Fully featured DAW controller plugins
+- Fully featured DAW control plugins
 - MIDI sequencer
 - OpenRGB support - useful for both DAW controller and MIDI sequencer

+Have you some improvement/feature idea not listed here?
+Feel free to leave it in `Discussions` section!

 # License
 Project is released under **GPLv3**, for detailed information see [LICENSE](./LICENSE)